Billotais/bilat.xyz/vita.md

 |-------------------|------------------------|--------------------|
 |  2.2235           |  1.6079                |  1.6777            |

 Now of course this might be a special case, but in the few tests done the version without the scheduler was giving better results, therefore it is disabled for the rest of the experiments.
+Finally, it should be noted that this test was not done with the same paramters as the experiments that will follow.

 **Baseline**